LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 TestFlight can be used to deploy Loop to a child's phone (under age 13 in the US) but requires a few extra steps on the phone itself.
 See [Install TestFlight Loop for Child](gh-deploy.md#install-testflight-loop-for-child).

 Your app must be updated once every 90 days, but it's simple to make a new build and can be done from anywhere, see [Update Loop using GitHub Actions](gh-update.md).

+!!! tip "Expect Updates"
+    Plans are in progress to configure the GitHub action to automatically build every 60 days.
+Once this is in place, then you won't need to worry about building every 90 days.
+But these are just plans right now.

+    In the meantime, configure your GH_PAT to expire every 90 days.
+This acts as a reminder to rebuild.
+(You get an email from GitHub about a week ahead of time.)

+    Keep checking back, or at least check when your 90-day GH_PAT expires.
+When the GitHub build process is updated, you can sync your fork, create a new GH_PAT that never expires, update it in secrets, create certs and build.
+But that is for the future.

 ### Save Your Information